-The advantages and disadvantages of intellectual monopoly when innovations build on previous innovations is discussed in Scotchmer [1991] and Boldrin and Levine [1999], who construct examples in which competition achieves the first best, while intellectual monopoly fails to innovate at all.
+&lt;sup>1 The advantages and disadvantages of intellectual monopoly when innovations build on previous innovations is discussed in Scotchmer [1991] and Boldrin and Levine [1999], who construct examples in which competition achieves the first best result, while intellectual monopoly fails to innovate at all.
 More elaborate modeling and a more exhaustive analysis of the very negative role intellectual monopoly plays when complexity of innovations increases can be found in Boldrin and Levine [2005a, 2006].
 A detailed analysis of the the problem, with implications for merger and acquisition patterns in industries where intellectual monopoly is widespread is in Llanes and Trento [2006].

-A starting point for Douglass North's views of the role that well defined property rights, and patents in particular, played in the Industrial Revolution are [1981, 1991].
+&lt;sup>2 A starting point for Douglass North's views of the role that well defined property rights, and patents in particular, played in the Industrial Revolution are his works of 1981, and 1991.
 It should be noted that North does not subscribe to a naïve view of the evolution of property rights according to which they become progressively more "efficient" or just simply "better" as time goes on and the economy develops.
 Being aware of the fact they are, more often than not, determined by rent-seeking agents within a political game, North is careful at pointing out that the system of property rights one often faces is substantially inefficient or inefficiency-inducing along more than one dimension.

-Writing about the use of patents to lure investments away from other countries tempted us to engage in a, possibly not irrelevant, digression on the role that patents played in Europe, roughly, between 1400 and 1800.
-We resisted the temptation, but here are some hints for further reading.
+&lt;sup>3 Writing about the use of patents to lure investments away from other countries tempted us to engage in a digression on the role that patents played in Europe, roughly, between 1400 and 1800.
+Here are some hints for further reading.
 The original purpose of patents was to attract specific groups of artisans and highly skilled professionals that were, for a reason or another, lacking in the country or city promising the patent.
-Monopoly was the carrot offered by most Italian and Northern-European cities to inventors that agreed to immigrate and set up shop there.
+Monopoly was the carrot offered by most Italian and Northern European cities to inventors that agreed to emigrate and set up shop there.
 In England, during the seventeenth, eighteenth and most of the nineteenth centuries a royal patent privilege was awarded to those citizens who would travel abroad and be the first to bring back new goods and technologies.
 United States patent laws were less inclined to provide incentives to pirate foreign innovators, but it still discriminated heavily against foreign citizens and innovations until the 1861 reform; pirating of foreign inventions, especially British, was thriving.
 Notice the interesting fact: all these practices just amounted to imitation, or piracy in modern jargon, rewarded with local monopoly!
 This is something worth keeping in mind in the light of current sermons against Indian, Chinese, Mexican and Brazilian people "pirating our inventions."
 Our reading of historical records is that all this "reciprocal stealing" had no effect on the total amount of inventions.

-If you care reading more, a few good books from where to start are Kahn [2005, Chapter 2], Landes [1969] and Landes [1998].
-A very recent and fairly unbiased synthesis of the historical literature concerned with the impact of patents on the Industrial Revolution and inventive activity during the 18th and 19th century, McLeod and Nuvolari [2006], concludes by saying
+To read more, a few good books to begin with are Epstein and Maarten [2005, eds.], Khan [2005, Chapter 2], Landes [1969] and Landes [1998].
+A recent and fairly unbiased synthesis of the historical literature concerned with the impact of patents on the Industrial Revolution and inventive activity during the 18th and 19th century, McLeod and Nuvolari [2006], concludes by saying